WeTransfer/zip_tricks/README.md

     end

+## StreamCRC32

+Computes thw CRC32 value in a streaming fashion.
+Is slightly more convenient for the purpose than using the raw Zlib library functions.

+    crc = ZipTricks::StreamCRC32.new
+    crc << large_file.read(1024 * 12) until large_file.eof?
+    ...

+    crc.to_i # Returns the actual CRC32 value computed so far ...
+    # Append a known CRC32 value that has been computed previosuly
+    crc.append(precomputed_crc32, size_of_the_blob_computed_from)

 ## Contributing to zip_tricks

 * Check out the latest master to make sure the feature hasn't been implemented or the bug hasn't been fixed yet.